DAIC-tud/docs/content/en/docs/intro_daic/guidelines.md

 * Connect only directly from the bastion server to the login servers (See [Connecting to DAIC](../connecting/_index.md))

-  * ~~Connecting from one server to another creates unwanted load on the server in the middle and it's network connection.
-And if one of these fails you loose the connection to your job.~~

 * Always choose the login server with the lowest use (most importantly system load and memory usage), by checking the [Current resource usage page](https://login.daic.tudelft.nl/) ~~or the `servers`` command for information.~~
   * ~~Follow the specific instructions for that server:~~ Each server displays a message at login.
 Make sure you understand it before proceeding. ~~This message includes the current load of the server, so look at it at every login.~~